Diagnosis & Treatment

 Diagnosis & Detection

 Chemotherapy involves using anti-cancer drugs to target the cancer cells.
-In the UK chemotherapy is given before surgery to shrink the tumour and then after surgery to stop the cancer from returning.
+Very often chemotherapy is given before surgery to shrink the tumor and then after surgery to stop the cancer from returning.

-Radiotherapy may also be given, depending on the stage of the tumour.
+Radiotherapy may also be given, depending on the stage of the tumor.
 This involves targeting the tumour with high-energy rays.

 If your child is undergoing chemotherapy, he or she may experience side-effects such as tiredness, sickness, diarrhoea and temporary hair loss.
 Your child may also be at greater risk of infections.
 Radiotherapy can also make your child feel tired and sick.
 He or she might experience skin irritation similar to sun burn and hair loss in the area that is being treated.
 Talk to your specialist or nurses about how you can manage these side-effects.